 AOV…a No-Brainer for Revenue Growth

-Working to increase your Average Order Value is often easier and more reliable than trying to bring in new customers.
-Using strategies like offering recommended products, bundling products, and adding free shipping minimum thresholds are great ways to organically increase the average value of the sales that you already make in your eCommerce store.
+Working to increase your AOV is often easier and more reliable than trying to bring in new customers.
+Strategies like offering recommended products, bundling products, and adding free shipping minimum thresholds are great ways to organically increase the average value of the sales you already make in your eCommerce store.